KHardik1698/JSBlogRendering/README.md

 # Demo:

-Live Demo of the Resume Web Page can be found here:\
+Live Demo of the JavaScript Blog Rendering can be found here:\
 https://khardik1698.github.io/JSBlogRendering/